pwncollege/dojjail/README.md

 64 bytes from 10.0.0.2: icmp_seq=3 ttl=64 time=0.056 ms
 ```

+Notice that in this case we used `Host.exec_shell` instead of `Host.exec`.
+If all you're interested in running is a shell command, `Host.exec_shell` is a simple wrapper around `Host.exec` which uses `subprocess.run` to return a `subprocess.CompletedProcess`.

+## `dojjail.Host.entrypoint`

 The important thing to realize with these `Host.exec`s is that you are running arbitrary *python* code.
+This means, we are not restricted to just running shell commands like above.

-This means, for example, you can write python to orchestrate the interaction of various hosts, all within python:
+For example, you can write python to orchestrate the interaction of various hosts, all without leaving python:

 ```python
  import requests